Helping your teen set boundaries

 I lost my virginity that day.
 Not because I wanted to; but because it was stolen from me.
 It happened quickly and I tried everything to stop it.
 His friend paid no attention.
 Right after he finished, the phone rang.
 It was his stepdad.
 He talked calmly on the phone with him while I dressed.

 He took me home and I called my two best friends.
-Until I met Colby, I told no one else.
+I told no one else.
 That is, until my daughters started asking to date.
-Then, after talking it over with Colby, I shared my story with them.
+Then, after talking it over with my partner, I shared my story with them.
 And, now, today, for the first time, I’m sharing it publicly with you.

 My mom passed away never hearing my story.
 I’ve never even shared it with my sister.
 My dad was only given a slight inclination that it happened just this past week on Facebook, when he asked why victims wait so long to speak up.